bio-tools/biohackathon2022/paper/paper.md

 _an Upset diagram specifying which proportion of bio.tools is annotated with topics/operations/data/formats (can you do this with a Venn?)_

 96.2 % of tools are annotated with operation versus only 12.5% with input or output data (and as a consequence even less with format).
-All operation in EDAM are linked to a data via a "has_input" and a "has_ouput" relation (using inferences from parent concepts). (perpective of input and output suggestion in bio.tools?)
+All operations in EDAM are linked to a data via a "has_input" and a "has_ouput" relation (using inferences from parent concepts). (perpective of input and output suggestion in bio.tools?)

 ## Tool function signatures